heyimjustalex/cocktAPP/README.md

 🌐 Share your favorite recipes with friends and spread the joy.
 Whether it's a refreshing cocktail or a sophisticated one, the CocktAPP is your passport to the world of delicious beverages.
 Cheers to unforgettable moments and endless flavor possibilities! 🥂🎉

 ## Dependencies
-- Firebase: for authenticaiton and storing data
+- Firebase: for authenticaiton and storing data.
 - Retrofit: Type-safe HTTP client for Android and Java.
 - Dagger Hilt: Dependency injection library for Android.